 Skin infections in dogs are very common, and they’re not always a staph infection.
 Hot spots can often develop from excessive licking, chewing, and scratching.
 But your veterinarian should see your dog if he’s showing these signs to determine the best diagnosis and treatment.
 If a staph infection is left untreated, it can lead to serious conditions like blood poisoning or even death.

 If your dog shows signs of a skin infection, you should see your veterinarian as soon as possible.
 Treating a dog’s early stage staph infection is better than waiting to see what happens.
 Your vet will want information about the onset and length of symptoms and may want to do skin tests to help determine the underlying cause of the problem.
 In some situations, they may require a skin biopsy to determine which antibiotic will work best to fight the infection.
 Dogs with allergic skin disease or other underlying medical conditions may develop secondary staph infections because of those diseases.
 A secondary staph infection can also occur if dogs are licking an open wound or infection.

-Treatment for staph infections typically involves an oral antibiotic to prevent the infection from spreading to internal organs.
+Treatment for staph infections typically involves oral antibiotics to prevent the infection from spreading to internal organs.
 If the infection is on your dog’s skin, your vet may also prescribe a topical antibiotic ointment.
 Dogs can develop antibiotic-resistant staph infections and may need stronger treatment or different medications to treat them.

-Your vet will give you instructions on how to administer oral antibiotics, how to apply these medications and how long to continue treatment.
+Your vet will give you instructions on how to administer oral antibiotics, how to apply these medications, and how long to continue treatment.
 Some infections may require three to six weeks of treatment before it’s under control.
-But in some cases, antibacterial shampoos and sprays can help your dog recover more quickly.
+But in some cases, antibacterial shampoos, sprays, and wipes can help your dog recover more quickly.
 You can ask your vet which ones she recommends.
 Many people look for a dog staph infection home remedy, but these must be treated by a doctor to prevent them from getting worse and becoming very dangerous.